orionrobots/Bounce/Roadmap.md

-# Roadmap for Bounce
+# Roadmap For Bounce

-* 0.1.1 Upload to NodeMCU As init.lua
-* 0.1.2 Upload to NodeMCU as a file.
-Needs DoFile and NodeMCU FileBrowser tool. - done
-* 0.2.
-Big red STOP button to stop all timers. - done
-* 0.2.1 - Add h11 temp sensor blocks - done
+## 0.6

-* - Examples menu - done, ws2812 fixed, serial fixes, new button fixed. -done
+* Fix new button not prompting
-* 0.2.3
-* - Blocks - analog read - done,
-* 0.3.
-Show Lua Code - done
-* - Finish file browsing tool
-* - blocks  timers
+* Fill the black blocks in or remove them.
+* Fix comments not regenerating
+* Fix or hide the Ws2812 lights blocks.
+* Servo block
+* PWM LED Block.

+## 0.7

+* File Browser tab
+  * List, upload, delete, go (switching to main tab)
+* Traffic lights example
+* Tutorial Backgrounds in examples.
-* 0.7.
-Export Lua code to file
+* Help link to Github.

-* 1.0 Polish, bug fixes, CI to build/release, all visible blocks work.
+# Linux

+Show linux help - you need to add your user to the Dialout group or run as root.

 # Blocks To add

-1. Fully test/bugfix ws2812 block - may need a better name. - done
-2. Test analog read block.
+* Test analog read block.
-3. Esp12e motor board block.
-4. Generic PWM output block.
+* Generic PWM output block.
-5. Motor encoder/opto-interrupter block.
+* Motor encoder/opto-interrupter block.
-6. ON input pin state change event block.
+* ON input pin state change event block.
+Trigger on input.
+* Servo motor block.
+* Esp12e/H-Bridge motor board block.

 # Future (Speculative)